danielaparker/jsoncons/doc/ref/json_content_handler.md

     virtual bool do_begin_array(size_t length,
                                 const ser_context& context);
 Handles the beginning of an array of known length.
-Defaults to calling `do_begin_array(semantic_tag_type, const ser_context& context)`.
+Defaults to calling `do_begin_array(semantic_tag, const ser_context& context)`.
 Contextual information including line and column number is provided in the [context](serializing_context.md) parameter.
 Returns `true` if the producer should continue streaming events, `false` otherwise.
 Sets `ec` to indicate an error.